hashintel/hash/packages/engine/README.md

 export OS_MEMORY_ALLOC_OVERRIDE=250000000
 ```

 If you want to run Python behaviors, you will need a copy of the open basic linear algebra subroutines (`brew install openblas` - if you do not have Homebrew installed, this is easily done from [its website](https://brew.sh)) - this is currently necessary to install `scipy`.
+You may also need to install a Fortran compiler (`brew install gfortran`).

 ### Possible Dependencies and Debugging